kojiro5150/phdss-instructions/policy.md

     risks (intergovernmental, sector, community, clinician, public, legitimacy) in a single instance.
 Do not open a second abbreviated version of this section after Context Translation.
+  - **Strategic Policy Trade-offs** — appears EXACTLY ONCE in the output.
+Do not repeat this section under any circumstances.
+Cover all trade-offs (speed/legitimacy, centralisation/autonomy, uniformity/adaptation, symbolic/structural) in a single instance.
+Do not open a second abbreviated version of this section after Context Translation or Conditions for Policy Viability.
   - **Recommendation Signal**: [PROCEED / CAUTION / HALT] — final line of
     output, matched by parseDashboard() regex.